 - If applicant has previously been enrolled in another RN nursing program (including within the TTUHSC system), a letter of academic good standing, signed the previous nursing program director, must be submitted at the time of application.

-- EFFECTIVE SUMMER 2021: CERTIFIED NURSE ASSISTANT (CNA) CERTIFICATION.
+- EFFECTIVE FALL 2021: CERTIFIED NURSE ASSISTANT (CNA) CERTIFICATION.
 Students must be certified as a CNA prior to the first day of class.
 Preference will be given to applicants certified at the time of the application deadline, along with proof of work experience as a CNA.
 Please note, faculty members will provide case by case reviews for applicants with other direct patient care/healthcare experiences.

 - Prior enrollment at TTU.

 - Volunteer enrichment/Community Activities.

 - Based upon fulfillment of all application eligibility requirements as outlined in the School of Nursing Catalog and posted on the BSN website, a determination will be made on an offer of an interview.